Frequently Asked Questions

 - Core Programs

-- Students will be dropped off inside the College of Education parking lot at the curb beside the Multipurpose building.
+- Students will be dropped off inside the College of Education parking lot at the curb beside the Multipurpose Building (MPB).
 Look for staff in orange safety vests.
-Students will head directly to the supervised cafeteria in the MPB and sit at their assigned class tables.
-If you choose to walk your child to campus, you can drop them off at the cafeteria.
-Teachers will meet them at their class tables and escort them to the classroom.
+Students will head directly to the supervised cafeteria and sit at their assigned class tables.
+If you choose to walk your child to campus, you can drop them off at the cafeteria in the MPB.
+Teachers will meet them at their class tables and escort them to the classroom daily.

-- Students will be escorted to the supervised pickup zone on Dole Street in front of the UH Children's Center.
+- For pick-up, students will be escorted to the supervised pickup zone on Dole Street in front of the UH Children's Center.

 - Summer Adventures, students will be dropped off and picked up inside the College of Education lower parking lot.
-All students will wait in the supervised classroom beside the drop-off/pick-up area.
-If you choose to walk your child to campus, you can drop them off at the waiting classroom.
+All students will wait at the supervised classroom beside the drop-off/pick-up area.
+If you choose to walk your child to campus, you can drop them off at the classroom.

 PARKING

-Parking is not necessary for pick-up or drop-off.
+Parking is not necessary for standard pick-up or drop-off.

 Only vehicles with an assigned UHM Zone 1 parking pass are allowed to park in our lot.
 If you park illegally, you may be subject to a $40.00 parking ticket.

-Limited parking is available at the in the green marked pay-to-park stalls in the Zone 1 parking lot, the UH parking structure for a daily fee, in the metered stalls along Metcalf Street, and on the streets in the surrounding neighborhood.
+Limited parking is available at the in the green marked pay-to-park stalls in the Zone 1 parking lot.
+After 4pm, all non-reserved marked stalls may be used as green pay-to-park stalls.
+Parking may also be available in the UH parking structure for a daily fee, in the metered stalls along Metcalf Street, and on the streets in the surrounding neighborhood.

-Call our office as soon as possible.
-If your child is not picked up, we will attempt to call the contacts listed on your child's registration form.
+If your child is still here after the pick-up time, we will attempt to call the contacts listed on your child's registration form.
 Your child will be supervised until an authorized person is able to pick them up.
 Late pick-up fees may apply.
+Refer to the Student Handbook for more information.

-On the online Registration Form you may specify if your child is allowed to sign out on their own at the end of their day.
-Once your child signs out, they are no longer the responsibility of CRDG Summer Programs.
-Students aged 13+ will be allowed to sign out on their own, unless prohibited on their registration form.
+On the online Registration Form you may specify whether your child is allowed to sign-out and leave on their own at the end of their day.
+Once your child signs out, they are no longer the responsibility of COE Summer Programs.

-Regardless of their age and authorization status, students will not be allowed to leave campus during class hours unless we receive prior notification from parents/guardians.
+Regardless of their age and authorization status, students will not be allowed to leave campus on their own during program hours unless we receive prior written (email) notification from parents/guardians.
 Be sure to contact our office if your child needs to leave early.
-This rule does not apply to Driver's Education students.